ISCP - Key Persons

 • Artist

 Caroline Garcia is an interdisciplinary artist working across live performance and video through a hybridized aesthetic of cross-cultural dance, ritual practice, and new media.
 Her work performances and video installations traverse a highly personalized aggregation of distinct systems that encompass live-green screening, botany, robotics, poetry, and virtual reality.
 Her most recent body of work serves to function as a reparative measure to contend with personal loss and the diasporic and post-colonial grief that accompanies it.
-Caroline Garcia has exhibited work at the Museum of Contemporary Art Australia, Sydney; Manila Bienniale; and Art Central Hong Kong, among others.
+Caroline Garcia has exhibited work at The Shed, New York; Museum of Contemporary Art Australia, Sydney; and The Sydney Opera House, Sydney, among others.
+Caroline Garcia, Dancing on Axes & Spears, 2023, mixed media, dimensions variable Caroline Garcia, On Being Mortal, 2022, five-channel video installation, dimensions variable Caroline Garcia, Tropical Dissent (Weapons No. 4, 1, and 2), 2022-ongoing, 3D printed polylactic acid filament

 Job Titles: